How to pay international contractors in Georgia [2024]

 Step #2: Determine the best way to pay your contractors in Georgia

 The first step to paying contractors in Georgia is deciding on a payment method.
-With remote work becoming more common, employers have a wide range of options for paying Georgian contractors.
+With remote work becoming more common, employers have a wide range of options for paying international contractors.
 Here are a few options available:

 Bank wires.
 You can easily open a local bank account in Georgia and deposit funds or send a global wire transfer to pay a contractor.
 Keep in mind that global wire transfers come with fees and are subject to fluctuating exchange rates.